 Black File Snake

-The name is derived from the triangular shaped body and the rough scales which resembles a file.
+The name of the Black File Snake is derived from its triangular shaped body and rough scales which resemble a file.
+File snakes mostly feed on other snakes, amphibians and reptiles.
 They are mostly fossorial (living underground) and emerge after good rains.
-File snakes mostly feed on other snakes, amphibians and reptiles.

 They are completely harmless, but often mistaken for the dangerous stiletto snake.